 • Postal Service supervisors and managers, and Postal Service employees engaged in personnel work (other than those in non-confidential clerical positions), who have completed one year of current continuous service in the same or similar positions; and

 • excepted service employees, other than preference-eligibles, who are not serving a probationary or trial period and who have completed two years of current continuous service in the same or similar positions in an executive agency.
 Note: The phrase “current continuous service” pertains to the period of employment immediately preceding the adverse action.
 “Current” service is the period of employment during which the adverse action took place; current service is “continuous” if there is no break in federal civilian employment; “similar positions” are positions in the same line of work where duties performed are similar in nature and character and require substantially the same or similar qualifications.
 See 5 U.S.C.
 7511 and 5 CFR 752.402.

-Probationary Employees—Probationary employees have limited appeal rights.
+Probationary Employees—Probationary employees (see Candidate Assessment and Probation in Chapter 8, Section 1) have limited appeal rights.
 They generally may appeal a termination only based on political affiliation, marital status, or on conditions arising before employment on the grounds that the termination was not in accordance with regulations.

 Under 5 CFR 315 and 752, the following individuals also are “employees” for purposes of MSPB appeal rights:

 • competitive service employees currently serving a probationary or trial period who have already completed a probationary period for a prior position (for example, someone promoted to a supervisory or managerial position and now serving the probationary period required for that position) under other than a temporary appointment limited to one year or less, regardless of the position previously held; and